opsdisk/yagooglesearch/README.md

 * `socks5` - "causes the DNS resolution to happen on the client, rather than on the proxy server."
 You likely **do not** want this since all DNS lookups would source from where `yagooglesearch` is being run instead of the proxy.
 * `socks5h` - "If you want to resolve the domains on the proxy server, use socks5h as the scheme."
-This is the **best**  option if you are using SOCKS because the entire DNS lookup and Google search is sourced from 1 IP address.
+This is the **best**  option if you are using SOCKS because the DNS lookup and Google search is sourced from the proxy IP address.

 ## Multiple proxies